grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Aye, 'specialty shipments' --- when stuff has to be got somewhere fast with no fucking questions asked.
 Just not too much stuff.
 I also built in a few special modifications --- this boat is the fastest and most versatile in its class!"

-Captain Percy looked at the rusting bulbous hulk alongside her boat and doubted there was any class of vessel that would accept it.
+Percy looked at the rusting bulbous hulk alongside her boat and doubted there was any class of vessel that would accept it.

 Shakes continued, "Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat --- the _Gnat_ is the name --- can _dive_.
 Run a bit under water, just enough to get away from any curious onlookers."